Willamette Valley, Oregon, USDA Zone 8b

 Happy Harvesting!

-Hope your dehydrator is blowing, your canner bubbling and whistling, and your kitchen looks like a hurricane blew through it.
+Hope your dehydrator is blowing, your canner is bubbling and whistling, and your kitchen looks like a hurricane blew through it.
 BTW, if you’re wondering if I’d like a sample of your homemade salsa.
 Yes.
 Yes I would.

 Further Reading